candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 In this case, we can see that a wildcard would not have helped Amazon since they want the same certificate to identify two top-level domains, "amazon.com" and "amzn.com"

+Man in the middle attacks are a serious concern.
+If you aren't doing hostname verification and only checking that a certificate is signed by an accepted CA, it's the equivalent of asking for someone's driver's license, ignoring the name, and only checking that it has four corners and a hologram on it.

 --
 # Certificate Extensions - BasicConstraints